mukul-anand-bhatt/bolt-web/frontend/README.md

 ## 🌟 Overview

-Frontend for the Bolt platform - a tool that generates complete websites from prompts.
+ A tool that generates complete websites from prompts.
 This part handles the user interface, live preview, and code editing experience.

 ## 🚀 Features